 Northwest Autism Center is a federally approved nonprofit 501c(3) organization established in 2003 through the grassroots efforts of the Spokane community under the guidance of Dawn Sidell, RN, Executive Director.
-Services through our Community Connections Office include information and resource referral, personal contact with families and providers and vendor participation at conferences and workshops.
-Direct services offered through NAC include screenings for Autism Spectrum Disorder, intensive Applied Behavioral Analysis services provided on-site, in-home, within the community and via telehealth.
-Direct services include opportunities for university student practicum and internship positions and supervision hours for Board Certified Behavior Analysis (BCBA) candidates.
+Services through our community connections program include free screenings for Autism Spectrum Disorder and providing information and resource referrals to families and providers.
+Direct services offered include a day treatment clinic, community based Applied Behavioral Analysis provided on-site and in-home and speech and language therapy.
+Individualized, data-based treatment is coordinated and supervised by a Board-Certified Behavior Analyst (BCBA) who is qualified to address socially significant skills in a variety of settings and is licensed with the Department of Health.
+Further, our Behavior Analysts provide families with ongoing training and support and collaborate with other service providers to assist with coordination of care.
+We also offer opportunities for university student practicum and internship positions and supervision hours for Board Certified Behavior Analysis (BCBA) candidates.
 Community trainings, educational workshops, and consultations are regularly provided covering a wide variety of topics across a broad spectrum of disciplines (education, healthcare, law enforcement, dentistry, family impact, civic progress, etc.).
 Northwest Autism Center is deeply committed to advocacy efforts improving policy development; participating in local, state, and federal committees relevant to the cause of improving services and resources.

 A Letter from the executive director